- As low as $285/Night

 - Condo

-This three bedroom unit on the 17th floor has fantastic vistas of the beach and ocean with tile and laminate floor throughout.
-Modernly furnished with plenty of space for your family to spread out and savor a gorgeous vacation experience.
+This three bedroom unit on the 17th floor has marvelous vistas of the beach and ocean with tile and laminate floor throughout.
+Modernly furnished with plenty of space for your family to spread out and appreciate a pretty vacation experience.
 Linens for this unit is a king, queen full and a twin.
 The unit has internet and TV's throughout.
 Close to everything that you need, great eateries (River City Cafe & Flip Flops), ice cream, Ocean Annie's for live music, Apache Pier, and mini golf.
 Two parking spaces per unit.

 UNIT IS LIMITED TO THE NUMBER OF PERSONS ACCEPTED UNDER LISTED OCCUPANCY